avivbp/Lattice-Generation/README.md

    running the code.
 2) Training Co-Mod-GAN:
    In order to train Co-Mod-GAN, we used Google Cloud.
 In there we created a notebook (type in searchbar vertex ai-> go to workbench on side tab and click on new notebook, setup notebook according to your requirements.
-In a terminal run the commands shown in docker.txt, this will enter a container with all required dependencies for running Co-Mod-GAN code, and run the training code which creates snapshots of your network in the from of.pkl files.
+In a terminal run the commands shown in Co_Mod_Docker.txt, this will enter a container with all required dependencies for running Co-Mod-GAN code, and run the training code which creates snapshots of your network in the from of.pkl files.